 Infectious diseases caused by bacteria and viruses, such as the flu, measles, chicken pox, and tuberculosis, may be spread indoors.
 Most infectious diseases pass from person to person through physical contact.
 Crowded conditions with poor air circulation can promote this spread.
 Some bacteria and viruses thrive in buildings and circulate through indoor ventilation systems.
-For example, the bacterium causing Legionnaire’s Disease, a serious and sometimes lethal infection, and Pontiac Fever, a flu-like illness, have circulated in some large buildings.
+For an example, the bacterium causing Legionnaire’s Disease, a serious and sometimes lethal infection, and Pontiac Fever, a flu-like illness, have circulated in some large buildings.

 Toxic reactions are the least studied or understood health problem caused by some biological air pollutants in the home.
 Toxins can damage a variety of organs and tissues in the body, including the liver, the central nervous system, the digestive tract, and the immune system.